opendnssec/odslab/opendnssec-lab.md

 ## Creating a Policy

-We will use the provided KASP policy “lab".
+We will use the provided KASP policy "lab".
 It uses very low values on the timing parameters, just so that key rollovers will go faster in this lab environment.

 1. Open the kasp.xml file.